MicaW/CV/README.md

 Human-centred web designer/developer and agile advocate with a passion for creating stunning digital experiences.

-I have experience from end-to-end of the software development process gives me a unique ability to understand and address both user needs and business needs; backed with solid understanding of the underlying technologies and software craftsmanship needed to meet them.
+I have experience from end-to-end of the software development process gives me a unique ability to understand and address both user needs and business needs; backed with an understanding of the underlying technologies and software craftsmanship needed to meet them.

 ## SKILLS